 - Take Ownership: Empower individuals and teams to lead and contribute.

-- Align Strengths: Match roles and tasks to talents and capabilities.
+- Align Strengths: Match roles and responsibilities to talents and capabilities.

 - Encourage Reflection: Create regular space to learn and adjust.

-- Embrace Growth: Support curiosity, learning, and innovation.
+- Embrace Growth: Support curiosity, experimentation, and innovation.

 Putting It Into Practice: The Flow Intelligence Assistant